Don Welsh: Management career

 With his playing days over, Welsh started his managerial career at Brighton & Hove Albion in November 1947 aged 36 years old.
 His managerial career did not start well – Brighton finished bottom of the Third Division (South) at the end of the 1947–48 season.
 Brighton recovered to finish 6th and 8th in the next two years.
 Following this he joined Liverpool as manager on 5 March 1951 as a result of George Kay's decision to step down through ill-health.

 In 1954 Welsh became the first manager to guide Liverpool into relegation for over 50 years.
-Unfortunately, that day also saw Everton promoted back to the First Division.
+That day also saw Everton promoted back to the First Division.
 He had almost accomplished that feat the season before finishing 17th, and only a scrappy win over Chelsea on the last day of the season kept Liverpool up.
 After this relegation Liverpool would stay in the Second Division for eight more seasons.
 Liverpool came near to being promoted again in 1955–56, but Welsh would not be given another chance and was sacked as Liverpool manager in 1956.
 According to some who played under him, Welsh had an eccentric style.

 After leaving Liverpool, Welsh became a publican for a while in the West Country before the lure of football brought him back into club management again, this time at Bournemouth & Boscombe Athletic in the newly formed and non-regional Third Division just before the start of the 1958–59 season.
 After two average seasons (they finished 12th and 10th), he was dismissed in February 1961 following a string of poor results.
 In 1962, he worked for the London County Council Education Department as a Football Coach/Teacher at Tollington Park School in North London.
-He left the LCC to manage non-League Wycombe Wanderers for a brief spell between July 1963 and November 1964 before returning to the club where he had enjoyed such success as a player, Charlton Athletic, to become a member of their administrative staff.
+He left the LCC to manage non-League Wycombe Wanderers between July 1962 and December 1964 before returning to the club where he had enjoyed such success as a player, Charlton Athletic, to become a member of their administrative staff.
 He died in 1990, aged 78.
 In 2013, he was inducted into the Charlton Athletic Hall of Fame.